K-avi/heapfuck/README.txt

-heapfuck is a small language project I wanan do before moving on to making more "conventionnal" languages and learning to use LLVM.
+heapfuck is a small bf-like language.
-It's goal is to be a brainfuck like language where the infinite array is replaced by a Binary Heap.
+It's goal is to adapt brainfuck to make operations on a binary heap instead of an array.

-The language will support every bf operation + a few ones related to heaps.
+The heapfuck interpreter supports the
+-f , -c and -h options.

+-h prints help and exits the program.
+-f reads input from a file.
+-c starts the dynamic interpreter, which reads input from stdin.

+if called without options the heapfuck interpreter will go in command line mode. if called with invalid options the heapfuck interpreter will print an error message and return.